How to Add Annotation to PDF from FTP in Java

 • Maven or Gradle for dependency management

-• FTP server access (credentials and permissions)
+• Access to an FTP server (credentials and permissions)

 Setting Up GroupDocs.Annotation for Java